ashna111/multimodal-image-fusion-to-detect-brain-tumors/README.md

 ***

 ### Desktop Application
-All the above functionalities have also been implemented on Desktop Application.
+All the above functionalities have also been implemented on a Desktop Application using Tkinter.
 [Github Link for Desktop Application](https://github.com/beccaboo-31/Multimodal-Image-Fusion-Desktop-App/)